jdx/mise/README.md

 [Create a Plugin](https://asdf-vm.com/plugins/create.html) for how to create your own or just learn more about how they work.

+### Plugin Authors

+https://github.com/rtx-plugins is a GitHub organization for community-developed plugins.
+See [SECURITY.md](./SECURITY.md) for more details on how plugins here are treated differently.

+If you'd like your plugin to be hosted here please let me know (GH discussion or discord is fine) and I'd be happy to host it for you.

 ### Plugin Options

 rtx has support for "plugin options" which is configuration specified in `.rtx.toml` to change behavior